corentinleberre/create-docsify-plugin/src/README.md

 # Headline

-> A super awesome project to develop your own plugin from scratch!
+> A super awesome template to develop your own Docsify plugin from scratch!